pietraldo/sudoku-solver/README.md

   ```
 ## Boards

-Sudoku boards must be in this format
+Sudoku boards must be in this format 9x9.
+If field is empty in sudoku you should write 0.
  ```bash
 308504900
 900000020